/ The Summary

 • WealthSpace: An AI-powered platform that uses data to perform tasks that creates advice capacity for advisers.
 It produces file notes, email correspondence, review letters, suitability reports and internal FAQ without exposing client data to external AI systems.

-At the end, before one of our legendary afterparties, the audience will get to vote on the Best In Show, and that firm will win an infinitesimally small prize of our choosing, along with bragging rights.
+At the end, before one of our legendary afterparties, the audience voted on the Best In Show, and that firm won an infinitesimally small prize of our choosing, along with bragging rights.

 / Book Now